Ancient Mesopotamia, literally "the land between the rivers", was one of the world's first empires.

+Ancient Mesopotamia, which translates "the land between the rivers", was site to the world's first recorded civilization and empires.
+Shumer, or Sumer, was the first recorded empire in World History.
 Ancient Sumerians were some of the most advanced and developed people of the ancient world.
-Interestingly enough, however, very little is known of their origins.
+Mysteriously, though, very little is known of their origins.

 The Tigris & Euphrates